Zinnie Harris: 2011–2016

-2016–2022
+2016–present

 This Restless House was commissioned and produced by the National Theatre of Scotland and Citizens Theatre in 2016 and directed by Dominic Hill.
 This trilogy of plays was inspired by Aeschylus' Oresteia and retells the ancient story placing the women at the centre of the story.
 It was awarded Best New Play at Critics' Awards and was shortlisted for the Susan Smith Blackburn award and Best New Play in the UK Theatre Awards.
 The Scotsman theatre critic Joyce McMillan described the play as a "trail-blazing 21st century adaptation".

 Zinnie Harris had three major new pieces of work presented at the Edinburgh International Festival in 2017.
 This Restless House was presented again, alongside two other of her plays, putting Harris's work in the centre of Festival Drama programme that year.

 Meet me at Dawn was the second of the trio of plays and was presented in a co-production between the EIF and the Traverse Theatre and directed by Orla O'Loughlin.
 Harris said "Meet me at Dawn is a play about love and grief.
 I wanted the play to have a relationship with the Orpheus and Eurydice myth, a myth that was created to address the impossibility of death; when someone dies you simply cannot accept that you will not see them again.
 But what if you could see your loved one one more time?
 The non-naturalistic form of theatre means you can imagine a bit of magic dust and give that possibility."